Myanmar's military seizes power in coup after detaining leader Aung San Suu Kyi and ruling party politicians - KESQ

 Myanmar’s powerful military has taken control of the country in a coup and declared a state of emergency, following the detention of Aung San Suu Kyi and other senior government leaders in early morning raids Monday.

-The country woke up to widespread communications blackouts and soldiers in army fatigues patrolling City Hall in the biggest city Yangon.
+The country woke up to widespread internet and communications blackouts, closed banks, and soldiers in army fatigues patrolling the streets of Myanmar’s largest city, Yangon.
 Residents turning on their television sets could only access the military-owned Myawaddy TV channel, with all other news channels seemingly blocked.

 As news filtered through that the country’s democratically-elected leaders had been detained in the capital — hours before the first session of the new parliament was set to open — a news anchor announced on the military-owned channel that power had been handed over to army chief Min Aung Hlaing.